diku-dk/futhark-book/benchmarking.rst

     $ cat input | ./dotprod-c -t /dev/stderr > /dev/null
     3801

-That’s more like it - parallel execution is now more than ten times faster than sequential execution.
-This program is entirely memory-bound - on a compute-bound program we can expect much larger speedups.
+That’s more like it!
+Parallel execution is now more than ten times faster than sequential execution.
+This program is entirely memory-bound; on a compute-bound program we can expect much larger speedups.

 You may have notice that these programs take *significantly* longer to